 Ventilation

 Tea needs to breathe to age.
 Do not seal it in a plastic bag or an airtight jar.
-Its original packaging—paper, bamboo—is usually the best container.
-If you keep it in a box, leave it slightly open.
+Its original packaging — paper, bamboo — is usually the best container.
+If storing in a box, leave it slightly open.

 Do all Pu'er teas deserve to age?

-No, and it's a question worth asking before tucking a cake away in a cupboard for twenty years.
-For a Pu'er to age well, three things are needed: quality raw material (leaves rich in compounds that can evolve), sun-drying (not electric, otherwise the enzymes are dead and the tea won't change), and meticulous production at every stage.
+No, and this is a question best asked before putting a cake in a cupboard for twenty years.
+For a Pu'er to age well, three things are needed: quality raw material (leaves rich in compounds that can evolve), sun drying (not electric, otherwise the enzymes are dead and the tea won't change), and careful processing at every stage.

-A plantation Pu'er dried by machine has little to gain from aging.
-It will only get older, in the mundane sense of the word—it will lose freshness without gaining anything in return.
-In contrast, a well-made Pu'er, from ancient trees, crafted traditionally, can endure for decades and become, over time, something truly extraordinary.
+A machine-dried plantation Pu'er has little to gain from aging.
+It will only age in the banal sense of the word—it will lose freshness without gaining anything in return.
+However, a well-made Pu'er, from ancient trees, traditionally processed, can last for decades and become something truly extraordinary over time.

-Raw Pu'er is the natural candidate for long aging.
-Fermented Pu'er, already deeply transformed by wo dui, also evolves over time—its roundness deepens, its aromas develop a patina—but the gain is less spectacular than for a raw Pu'er, which starts from further back.
+Raw Pu'er is the natural candidate for long-term aging.
+Fermented Pu'er, already deeply transformed by wo dui, also evolves over time—its roundness deepens, its aromas develop a patina—but the gain is less spectacular than for a raw tea, which starts from a more nascent state.

 Time, the invisible ingredient

 What makes Pu'er aging fascinating is that it cannot be forced.
-One can provide the right conditions—temperature, humidity, calm—but the transformation itself occurs naturally, at the pace of microorganisms and the slow chemistry of the leaf.
+One can provide the right conditions—temperature, humidity, calm—but the transformation itself happens on its own, at the pace of microorganisms and the slow chemistry of the leaf.
 It is an act of trust in time, and in the tea one has chosen.
-The form of compression—cake, brick, or tuo—directly influences the speed of this transformation.
+The compression form—cake, brick, or tuo—directly influences the speed of this transformation.

-In the mountains where we work, some families have kept tea cakes for generations.
-These are not collectors speculating on vintages; these are people who know that today's tea will be better tomorrow, and even better in ten years.
-It is a patience rooted in experience, not in speculation.
-And perhaps this is the most beautiful lesson Pu'er teaches: some things only exist if we give them time to happen.
+In the mountains where we work, some families have kept cakes for generations.
+These are not speculators betting on vintages; they are people who know that today's tea will be better tomorrow, and even better in ten years.
+It is a patience rooted in experience, not speculation.
+And this is perhaps the most beautiful lesson that Pu'er teaches: some things only exist if we give them time to happen.

 Frequently Asked Questions